josephinedesplanques/CART315-repo/Process/Journal.md

 The implementation of the Hiding mechanism entailed a lot of bool variables keeping track of whether or not the door was open, the “H” key was pressed etc and a lot of “if” loops.

-Things I learned while implemented:
+Things I learned while implementing:
 - understanding the difference between **Awake()** and Start(), especially here because since I want the mechanism to exist during every mini game, I need to put the DontDestroyOnLoad in Awake()
 - using **Time.deltaTime** in Update() which is the completion of seconds since the last frame inside your code while you’re doing something.
 This allows to make sure that no matter what computer the project is opened on, the game runs at the same rate.